krizdingus/peekabu/README.md

 ## Auto-update

-Peekabu checks for updates on launch and via **Tray menu, then Check for updates...**.
+Peekabu checks for updates on launch and via **Settings, then Check for updates...**.
 Updates download in the background and install on next quit.

 ## Roadmap